-Finance receivables are recorded at the amount funded or cost (by unit).
-Amounts funded under the Company's New Neighbor Guaranty program are evaluated at year end for any losses that are considered to be probable.
-When evaluating the carrying value of these financed receivables, the Company looks at the likelihood of future cash flows based on historical payoffs, the fair value of the underlying real estate, the general condition of the community association in which the unit exists, and the general economic real estate environment in the local area.
-The Company mitigates the risk of potential losses on this product with an insurance policy that covers the risk of any uncollected payments made.
+In these instances, the Company purchases credit insurance covering all funded amounts in excess of a deductible amount, which is equal to six months of delinquent assessments.
+Recoveries under this credit insurance program during 2014 were approximately \$81,000.
+Recoveries during 2013, the first year of the program, were \$0.
+When evaluating the carrying value of its finance receivables, the Company looks at the likelihood of future cash flows based on historical payoffs, the fair value of the underlying real estate, the general condition of the community association in which the unit exists, and the general economic real estate environment in the local area.